suapapa/go_ragkit/README.md

-# ragkit is a Go package to help index and retrieve documents for a RAG server
+# ragkit: ragkit is a Go package to help index and retrieve documents for a RAG server

 ![ragkit_logo](_asset/ragkit_logo_256.webp)